itziklerner-pag/b25/services/user-profile/README.md

 A production-ready microservice for managing user profiles with CRUD operations, privacy settings, and authentication.

+## JavaScript-Only Policy

+**IMPORTANT:** This service follows a strict JavaScript-only policy:

+- All code must be written in pure JavaScript (ES6+)
+- NO TypeScript syntax or type annotations allowed
+- Use `.js` file extensions only (no `.ts` files)
+- Use JSDoc comments for type documentation when needed
+- Focus on clean, well-documented JavaScript code

+See the main [CONTRIBUTING.md](../../CONTRIBUTING.md) for detailed guidelines.

 ## Features

 - **CRUD Operations**: Create, read, update, and delete user profiles